COVID-19 Information for Patients

 Our practices are open and we are here to care for you.
 Keeping you and our clinical teams safe is a top priority.
 Whether you receive your care virtually or in-person, you can count on receiving the same great quality of care that you’ve come to expect from Columbia.
 Please visit ColumbiaDoctors for more information.

-In partnership with NewYork-Presbyterian, we are providing first and second doses of the COVID-19 vaccine to eligible New York City residents.
+In partnership with NewYork-Presbyterian, we are providing first and second doses of the COVID-19 vaccine to eligible New York State residents.
 Patients that are eligible for the vaccine can make an appointment through our Connect portal.
 Vaccines are administered five days a week at the Armory, located at 216 Fort Washington Avenue.
 Information about eligibility and appointment availability can be checked on our VaccineTogetherNY.org site.
 Information is also available at 646-697-8222.

 If you think you might have COVID-19, we want you to get the best care possible and keep those around you safe and healthy.
 That means finding out if you need testing before visiting a practice office.